squarism/squarism.github.io/questions/index.markdown

 - Write a file system trigger app (in-progress now).
 - Expand on Martini until it reaches Sinatra or Rails levels or functionality.
 Can it be my go-to tool for web stuff?
 - How do you think at a lower level?  <a href="http://programmers.stackexchange.com/questions/220391/help-me-think-in-c">I've asked this before about C++</a>.
+- Finish integrating a few packages and ship it as a single binary (ringu project).
+- Rewrite `whatthefi` as golang because it has Slop dependencies which is annoying.
+Then blog about it.

 ### NOSQL

-- Hadoop cluster setup (with VMs or small atom boxes)
+- <del datetime="2017-01-12">Hadoop cluster setup (with VMs or small atom boxes)</del> _high level distributions are the way.
+I'm not interested._
-- Write a simple map/reduce job.
+- Write a simple map/reduce job other than wordcount.
+I stopped at an ecommerce example because it was the wrong use case and I understood how many transformations would be required.
 - Use a schema-less CouchDB store in a simple rails app.
 - <del>Use an ORM layer like Mongoid with MongoDB.</del>
 - Write a hotel finder / reservation system using Cassandra / rails.